Redact elements by ID

 testID

-is also required for allowing.
-This property can be applied conditionally on reactNative.Platform.OS
+is also required to permit capture.
+This property can be applied conditionally based on the value of reactNative.Platform.OS

 .